Unified EPC/IMS core network

-YateUCN is a unified core network solution intended for new GSM/LTE networks, upgrading GSM networks to LTE or for extending existing networks.
+The YateUCN is a unified core network solution intended for new LTE networks, for upgrading GSM/GPRS networks to LTE or for extending existing LTE networks.

 Features and benefits

-YateUCN runs on commodity servers, allowing for a simplified network architecture and lower deployment costs.
+Runs on commodity hardware, allowing for a simplified network architecture and lower deployment costs.

-Enables carriers to deploy 4G LTE networks with reduced initial investment.
+Enables carriers to deploy LTE networks with reduced initial investment.

 Allows for scaling as you go.
 You can add more servers or separate the functionality as more users adopt your service.

-SIP protocol establishes connection between YateUCN and YateBTS, allowing SatSite base station to communicate with any YateUCN in the network.
-No BSC is needed between YateBTS-powered SatSite and YateUCN.
+The SIP protocol establishes connection between the YateUCN and the YateBTS, allowing the SatSite base station to communicate with any YateUCN in the network.
+A Base Station Controller (BSC) is not needed between the YateBTS-powered SatSite and the YateUCN.

-Has low idle traffic, which allows using transport technologies like satellite.
+Has low idle traffic, which allows transport technologies like satellite.

 - M2UA, M2PA, M3UA